Table of Contents

 - On the deploy path and the OU for the permission groups you must have the write permission, therefore you must execute the program always as an administrator.

 The scan depth is pre-set on 5 levels under the Share.
-You can change this value, if you would like to read the explicit permissions lying below.
-You should select the scan depth as deep as you want to read and set the permissions in the folders.
+You can change this value, if you would like to read.
+You should choose the scan depth as deep as you want to read and set the permissions in the folders.
 The deeper a scan is targeted, the longer the scan takes and the larger the database grows.
-Below the given scan depth neither the directories nor the permissions are read.
+Below the given scan depth the directories or the permissions are read.

 Scanning of a DFS